LOADING ...

 "Bon, Venez!"

-His faced in pleasure, he set off in front of me
+His creased in pleasure, he set off in front of me

 Swinging his leg between the crutches with agonising

-When on the right I out the low profile of a building
+When on the I made out the low profile of a building

-He called out in Arabic to announce our
+He out in Arabic to announce our arrival

-And some scuffling inside a lamp was lit
+And after scuffling inside a lamp was lit

 And the angle of light in the wide crack under the door

-The door creaked and there, holding a biblical looking oil lamp
+The door creaked open and there, holding a looking oil lamp

 Stood a squat, moustached woman, smiling up at us

-She stood aside to let us in and as she
+She stood to let us in and as she turned

 She carried on her back a shocking

-The gentleness between the one-legged man and his wife
+The gentleness between the man and his monstrous wife

-Every time a bomb does its sums and gets it wrong
+Every a smart bomb does its sums and gets it wrong

-Someone else's child dies and in defence rise
+else's child dies and equities in defence rise

 America, America, please hear us when we